• Skip to main content

 Improvement And Features Overview On Asp.Net MVC 3.0:

-Walk-through a Basic Asp.NET MVC 3 Application:
+Walk-through of a Basic Asp.NET MVC 3 Application:

-* On your visual studio, please go to File->New->Project; On Visual c#->Web Section, you will see the option to create ‘asp.net mvc 3’ application.
+* On your visual studio, please go to File->New->Project; On Visual c#->Web Section, you will see the option to create ‘Asp.net MVC 3’ application.
 Select that, set your other preferences(project name, project directory) and click ok.
 Remember, don’t go with option ‘File->New->Website’, that is for basic asp.net website, not for mvc website, this one is treated as ‘web application’ rather than ‘website’.
-Also, if you were using basic asp.net website before, you may know, just changing the source code makes your site updated(if you are hosting direct code instead of complied one), its recompiled when run.
-In case of asp.net mvc application, this won’t work.
-You will have to rebuild the application every time you make changes and then update the dlls to your site.
+Also, if you were using a basic ASP.net website before, you may know that just changing the source code updates your site (if you are hosting direct code instead of a compiled one), and it’s recompiled when run.
+In the case of the asp.net MVC application, this won’t work.
+You will have to rebuild the application every time you make changes and then update the .dll files to your site.

-Create A new page along with its associated model,view and controller:
+Create A new page along with its associated model, view and controller:

-Lets start with creating a model class.
-Just to keep this tutorial simple, we won’t do any database operation here.In the ‘models’ add a new class file and name it ‘BlogControllers.cs’.
-Following is the code snippet for this file which defines a class named ‘ArticleClass’:
+Let’s start with creating a model class.
+To keep this tutorial simple, we won’t do any database operation here.
+In the ‘models,’ add a new class file and name it ‘BlogControllers.cs’.
+Following is the code snippet for this file, which defines a class named ‘ArticleClass’:

 using System;